 Help from Mid Oregon

-If you are traveling, let your financial institution know where you are going and when.
+If you are traveling, let your financial institution know where you are going and when (remember to set up your travel notifications in Digital Banking).
 Besides reducing the chance of having your legitimate purchase rejected, it can also help us know if someone has gotten your debit or credit card information.

 Mid Oregon has a great resource in helping you protect yourself online.
 Visit our Stickley on Security resource in our Security and Fraud Center.
 There, you can read timely articles on a variety of digital security topics, including some videos.
 You can also sign up for news and alerts via email.
 Get the most up-to-date information to keep your financial accounts cyber smart.